rollerworks/search/Resources/doc/type.rst

 .. note::

-    Just because an type supports range or comparison does not automatically enable it for the field configuration.
+    Just because a type supports range or comparison does not automatically enable it for the field configuration.
 You must always do this **explicitly**.

 Text
 ----

-Handles text values as-is, this type can be seen as 'abstract' for more strict handling.
+Handles text values as-is, this type can be seen as an 'abstract' for more strict handling.

 DateTime
 --------

 DateTime related types can be used for working with either date/time or a combination of both.
-They support ranges and comparison.
+Both support ranges and comparison.

 The following options can be set for Date, DateTime and Time.